JediFonseca/mint-post-install-1.0/README.md

 What does the script do?

-Like I said before, the script was made for my personal use, so it installs pretty much everything I need on my system, so it may not attend to your needs.
+Like I said before, the script was made for my personal use, so it installs pretty much everything I need on my system, and removes what I don't, so it may not attend to your needs.

+Removes:
+thunderbird rhythmbox xplayer libreoffice-core libreoffice-style-tango uno-libs3 hyphen-ru mythes-de mythes-de-ch mythes-en-us mythes-fr mythes-it mythes-pt-pt mythes-ru gimp

-PPA's/Repositories:
+New PPA's/Repositories:
 ppa:lutris-team/lutris, ppa:nilarimogard/webupd8, ppa:teejee2008/ppa, KXStudio Repositories.

-Packages:
+New Packages:
 wine-stable, libwine, libwine-development, wine64, wine64-development, winetricks, fonts-wine, ttf-mscorefonts-installer, mesa-vulkan-drivers, mesa-vulkan-drivers:i386, libvulkan1, libvulkan1:i386,
 wine32-development, vulkan-utils, synaptic, audacity, kdenlive, inkscape, steam, lutris, libgnutls30:i386,